AshlyX3/test_demo/README.md

 #Example repository
-This is a sample epo, hello world!
+This is a sample repo, hello people!